karlkoorna/tweaky/README.md

 **Status**

 The `Status` section defines the console command whose output (`output`) or exit code (`code`) to be checked against the provided Regex value.
 If there is a match the tweak will be considered as enabled.
+If section not present the tweak will be treated as not toggleable and can only be enabled.

 ```ini
 [Status]